We’re on the Job with Refinery and Worksite Injuries

 At the Edwards Law Firm, we know refinery and worksite injury case law.
 And we work to be sure our clients’ life and recovery needs are fully met.
 This not only includes appropriate funds to cover loss of income, medical expenses, and on-going care for employees who survived, but fair life benefits for the surviving families of employees who have been killed.

 One client was terribly burned in a refinery explosion.
 Another died when a container lid collapsed at a chemical plant.
 Both suffered needlessly due to bad decisions made by supervisors or high-ups.
 Both families got our best legal efforts from day one.
 And both received compensation to meet their needs in order to move ahead with their lives – all thanks to our dedicated team.
-We continue to help many facing this issue.
+We continue to help many facing this issue, including those who were hurt or killed by:

 Case Study: Worker Falls into Vat of Chemicals; Edwards Proves Gross Negligence